vaughnfajardo/FMETF-vs-PSEI/README.md

 # Usage
-Upon the execution of the FMETFvsPSEI.py script, aN XLSX file is saved containing data for 150 days of the daily change in percent of the FMETF and the PSEI.
+Upon the execution of the FMETFvsPSEI.py script, an XLSX file is saved containing data for 150 days of the daily change in percent of the FMETF and the PSEI.

 # Run Locally